Birational classification of pointless del Pezzo surfaces of degree 8: Introduction

 \section{Introduction}

-Let $\ka$ be a field of characteristic $0$.
-We want to study biregular and birational classification of quadrics in $\Pro^3_{\ka}$.
-If $\ka$ is algebraically closed then all smooth quadrics are isomorphic, but if $\ka$ is not algebraically closed then the classification is non-trivial.
-The biregular classification is well-known (see Section 2 for the details), and the aim of this paper is to show that birational classification is almost the same.
+Let $\ka$ be a perfect field, and $Q$ be a smooth quadric surface in $\Pro^3_{\ka}$.
+If $\ka$ is~algebraically closed then all smooth quadrics are isomorphic, but if $\ka$ is not algebraically closed then two quadrics can be non-isomorphic.
+The biregular classification of quadric surfaces over nonclosed fields is well-known (see Section 2 for the details).
+Moreover, recently in~\cite{CT21} J.-L.\,Colliot-Th\'el\`ene showed that the birational classification is almost the~same.

 Note that if there is a $\ka$-point on a quadric surface $Q$ in $\Pro^3_{\ka}$, then one can consider a~projection from this point to $\Pro^2_{\ka}$.
 This projection is a birational map $Q \dashrightarrow \Pro^2_{\ka}$.
 Therefore any quadric with a $\ka$-point is $\ka$-rational.
 In particular, any two such quadrics are birationally equivalent over $\ka$.
 But if there are no $\ka$-points on a quadric then it is obviously not $\ka$-rational.
-Thus in this paper we study pointless quadrics in $\Pro^3_{\ka}$.
-The main result of~this paper is the following theorem.
+The birational classification of pointless quadric surfaces is given in~the~following theorem.